History of Turkey: Republic of Turkey

+In the following years, entire legal systems were adopted from European countries and adapted to Turkish conditions.
+In 1926, Swiss civil law—and thus monogamy with the equality of men and women—was adopted first (gender equality was only partially achieved in everyday life, however), so polygamy was banned.
+This was followed by German commercial law and Italian criminal law.
+The Islamic sectarian lodges in 1925 and the Masonic lodges in 1935 were banned.
+The high taxes imposed on farmers were reduced.
+In 1926, the Arabic calendar was replaced by the Gregorian calendar and the metric system was introduced.
+In 1927, co-education were introduced.
+The law on industrial incentives was passed (1927) and the first five-year plan for industry came into force (1934).
+Secularisation was proclaimed in 1928.
+An educational mobilisation was initiated to literate the rural population.

+With the Surname Law of 1934, the Turkish Parliament bestowed upon Kemal the honorific surname "Atatürk" (Father Turk).
+Atatürk's reforms caused discontent in some Kurdish and Zaza tribes leading to the Sheikh Said rebellion in 1925 and the Dersim rebellion in 1937.

 Turkey was neutral in World War II (1939–45) but signed a treaty with Britain in October 1939 that said Britain would defend Turkey if Germany attacked it.
 An invasion was threatened in 1941 but did not happen and Ankara refused German requests to allow troops to cross its borders into Syria or the USSR.
 Germany had been its largest trading partner before the war, and Turkey continued to do business with both sides.
 It purchased arms from both sides.
 The Allies tried to stop German purchases of chrome (used in making better steel).
 Starting in 1942 the Allies provided military aid.
 The Turkish leaders conferred with Roosevelt and Churchill at the Cairo Conference in November, 1943, and promised to enter the war.
 By August 1944, with Germany nearing defeat, Turkey broke off relations.
 In February 1945, it declared war on Germany and Japan, a symbolic move that allowed Turkey to join the nascent United Nations.

 Meanwhile, relations with Moscow worsened, setting stage for the start of the Cold War.
 The demands by the Soviet Union for military bases in the Turkish Straits, prompted the United States to declare the Truman Doctrine in 1947.
 The doctrine enunciated American intentions to guarantee the security of Turkey and Greece, and resulted in large-scale U.S. military and economic support.